KeckObservatory/RemoteObserving/README.md

             sudo yum install epel-release
             sudo yum install wmctrl
             ```
-    - **For macOS**
+    - **For macOS**: Install a VNC viewer application if needed.
+        - [Tiger VNC](https://tigervnc.org) is recommended as it supports automatic window positioning.
-        - **On macOS**: Real VNC's [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) is recommended (note, this is the free software, you do not need VNC Viewer Plus).
+        - Real VNC's [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) also works, but without automatic window positioning (note, this is the free software, you do not need VNC Viewer Plus).
-        - **On macOS**: It is also possible to use the built in VNC viewer on macOS, but we have seen a few instances where the screen freezes and the client needs to be closed and reopened to get an up to date screen.
+        - It is also possible to use the built in VNC viewer on macOS, but we have seen a few instances where the screen freezes and the client needs to be closed and reopened to get an up to date screen.

 ## Download and Install Keck VNC software